 Miranda's technical strength is in generating prospects and acquiring properties that have the potential for the discovery of world-class gold deposits.
 While there was a "gold rush" to Colombia by junior resource companies beginning in 2005 the current market conditions have reduced the number of companies active in Colombia to a mere dozen or so.
 Miranda is one of, if not the most aggressive and active "prospect generator" working in Colombia today.
 Recognizing that with limited funds we need to focus our exploration work even more we have closed our Nevada office, laid off our Nevada staff and sold where possible our Nevada projects.
 We are now focused on being the leading junior explorer in Colombia

 .
 We have an office in Medellin Colombia that is staffed by Colombian geologists and we are seeking properties that have the potential to host multi-million ounce gold deposits.
-For the last 3 years we have worked with Agnico Eagle under a strategic alliance whereby Miranda acts as Agnico Eagle's "boots on the ground".
+From 2013 to 2016, we worked with Agnico Eagle under a strategic alliance whereby Miranda was acting as Agnico Eagle's "boots on the ground".
 We have other major mining companies interested in reviewing and evaluating the properties we generate.
 While we do not know when the market will change we do know that Colombia is both one of the most mineral endowed countries in the world and also one of the last frontier countries in terms of being underexplored.
 All of this combines to make Colombia a perfect place for Miranda to execute its exploration efforts.